rakibul-bashar/Ejogago-backend/README.md

-# JWT Authentication With Spring Boot 2
+# JWT Authentication and Ejogajog service With Spring Boot 2
 # Use Technologies below:

 # Backend server